ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## regexp_max_matches_per_row {#regexp-max-matches-per-row}

 Sets the maximum number of matches for a single regular expression per row.
-Use to protect against memory overload when using greedy regular expression in the [extractAllGroupsHorizontal](../../sql-reference/functions/string-search-functions.md#extractallgroups-horizontal) function.
+Use it to protect against memory overload when using greedy regular expression in the [extractAllGroupsHorizontal](../../sql-reference/functions/string-search-functions.md#extractallgroups-horizontal) function.

 Possible values: